 If you're in the market for a new toilet, experts say that flush performance and water consumption -- the amount of water used during a flush -- are the most important considerations, aside from aesthetics.
 For homeowners replacing a toilet from the 1980s or earlier, any modern toilet will result in a huge water savings; those manufactured before 1994 used more than 3 gallons of water per flush.

-Most new toilets use 1.6 gallons of water per flush (gpf), and other more water-efficient models use 1.28 gpf or less.
-Dual-flush toilets, a hybrid alternative, feature one button to provide an effective 1.6-gallon flush for solids and a second button which typically uses a mere gallon of water to flush liquids.
-On the downside, it's important to note that some water-efficient toilets have been shown to have weaker flushing power, which can be an issue for consumers with problematic plumbing.
+Most new toilets use 1.6 gallons of water per flush (gpf).
+Even more water-efficient models use 1.28 gpf or less.
+Dual-flush toilets have one button for an effective 1.6-gallon flush for solids and a second button that typically uses 1 gallon to flush liquids.
+On the downside, some water-efficient toilets have been shown to have weaker flushing power, which can be an issue for homeowners with sensitive plumbing.

 Whether a toilet can do its job in a single flush is an important factor.
 Maximum Performance (MaP), an independent testing organization, assesses hundreds of toilets using a paste made of soybean and rice to simulate human waste.
 Each toilet must pass at least four out of five separate flush tests using the soybean paste and wads of toilet paper.
 The minimum standard is 250 grams of solid waste, which is average for an adult, and toilets are tested up to 1,000 grams.
 Manufacturers voluntarily submit products for testing and pay a fee, and MaP scores have become a gold standard for evaluating flush performance.